AdityaDendukuri/IsingNucleation/README.md

 $ mkdir build output
 ```

-3. Go to build directory and run cmake as follows (you only nedd to do this the first time)
+3. Go to build directory and run cmake as follows (you only need to do this the first time)
 ```
 $ cd build
 $ cmake -C ../ -S .